openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 https://world.openfoodfacts.org/api/v2/search?categories_tags_en=Orange Juice&nutrition_grades_tags=c&fields=code,nutrition_grades,categories_tags_en
 ```

-The response returns all products that belong to the Orange Juice category, with the nutrition_grade "c" and limiting the product object response to only the specified fields.
+The response returns all products that belong to the Orange Juice category, with the nutrition_grade "c" and limits each product object response to only the specified fields.
 It also returns the count(total number) of products that match the search criteria.

 ```json
 {